VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/vmalert.md

         annotations: "Connection from address {{$labels.ip}} has {{$$value}}% failed requests in last 5 minutes"
 ```

 User can also specify a customized time filter if needed.
-For example, below rule will be evaluated every 5 minutes, but will return the result with logs from the last 10 minutes.
+For example, rule below will be evaluated every 5 minutes,
+but will calculate result over the logs from the last 10 minutes.
 ```
 groups:
     interval: 5m